Dhineshkumar-17071999/EDA_Techniques/Evaluate_Classification_Model.md

 # Evaluate Classification Model

+**The most commonly used metrics for classification, particularly for binary and multiclass problems, are:**
+1. **Accuracy:** Often used as a general measure of performance, especially when classes are balanced.
+2. **Precision:** Useful when false positives are costly, e.g., in fraud detection.
+3. **Recall:** Important when false negatives are costly, e.g., in medical diagnostics.
+4. **F1 Score:**  A balanced metric combining precision and recall, useful in imbalanced datasets.
+5. **ROC-AUC:** Commonly used to evaluate binary classifiers; provides an aggregate measure across thresholds.
+6. **PR-AUC:**  Particularly helpful for highly imbalanced datasets, focusing on precision and recall trade-off.
+7. **Confusion Matrix:** Provides detailed insight into the performance across different classes.
+8. **Log Loss:** Used in probabilistic classifiers to measure how well the predicted probabilities align with true labels.

 In machine learning, accuracy, precision, recall, and F1 score are metrics commonly used to evaluate classification models.
 Here’s a breakdown of each: